Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 With all this knowledge, let’s get to the complete script.

-The script, as shared below, is a sample script to get you the deployment details of Client Apps only.
-But I believe, with the knowledge acquired by reading this post, you would be able to use it to apply to all other Intune policies as well, as per your requirement.
+The script shared below is a sample script that will get you only the deployment details of Client Apps.
+However, with the knowledge acquired by reading this post, you could use it to apply to all other Intune policies as well, as per your requirements.

 $details=@()